New York ends dairy princess program to focus on gender inclusivity - NewsBreak

 SYRACUSE, N.Y.
 (WWTI) — New York is ending its Dairy Princess program to focus on bringing gender inclusivity to representing the dairy industry.

-American Dairy Association North East has officially launched its Dairy Ambassador Program, moving away from Dairy Princesses to include youth across different genders.PETA pushes Rep. Stefanik to include dairy-free options in school milk choices bill
+American Dairy Association North East has officially launched its Dairy Ambassador Program, moving away from Dairy Princesses to include youth across different genders.PETA pushes Stefanik to include dairy-free milk in school choice bill

 According to ADANE, it was asked in the Fall of 2021 to expand the Dairy Princess Program to include both young men and women, which eventually formed the Ambassador Program.

-ADANE said that the New York State Dairy Ambassador Program will aim to build critical professional skills and confidence of young individuals who show passion for the dairy industry.
+ADANE said that the New York State Dairy Ambassador Program will aim to build critical professional skills and confidence in young individuals who show passion for the dairy industry.

 Similar to the previous Dairy Princess Program, Ambassadors will be involved in statewide promotions and events.
 The program changes will continue to roll out this spring when young men will be able to compete for county Dairy Ambassador positions and ultimately for the state title next winter.